AlexZeitler/http.js/README.md

   <tr><td>Safari</td><td>5</td><td>6</td><td></td></tr>
 </table>

-You can support http.js by [running the tests](#running-the-tests) on a browser and OS not listed yet, adding your findings to the `README.md` file and sending a pull request.
+You can support http.js by running the tests as described above on a browser and OS not listed yet, adding your findings to the `README.md` file and sending a pull request.

 That's it :-)!